oliverEddy/Chat-bot/Submission/planning/problem.md

 Input: Yes
 Output: That's just fine, there are plenty of quality shows without a mature rating.
 Would you still watch a show if it was 1000 plus episodes?
 Input: Yes
-Output: Quin you are extremely brave, one-piece stands as the longest anime at 1012 episodes and shockingly its still realising every Sunday, it shouldn't take you long to catch up :)
+Output: quin you are extremely brave, one-piece stands as the longest anime at 1012 episodes and shockingly it's still realising every Sunday, it shouldn't take you long to catch up.

 Path to Jobless Reincarnation
 Start: Welcome to the Chatbot.
 What is your name?